 The other half will address the ways that Israel and the Israeli-Palestinian conflict impact America in general and the university campus specifically, including topics like the BDS movement and its features, traditions of academic freedom and freedom of expression on campus, and the intellectual framework current in higher education that fosters hostility toward Israel and its supporters.
 We will also explore the sensitive subject of acting as advocate without damaging credibility as scholar and educator.
 Course materials will include excerpts from AEN’s Academic Freedom, Freedom of Expression, and the BDS Challenge: A Guide and Resource Book for University Faculty, and other relevant publications.

-Course instructors will include Ken Stein, Alvin Rosenfeld, Steven Bayme, Steven Cohen, Doron Kalir, Rachel Fish, David Ellenson, Ken Waltzer, Linda Maizels, and others.
+Course instructors will include Ken Stein, Rachel Fish, Shayna Weiss, Ken Waltzer, Melissa Landa, Linda Maizels, and others.

 Applicants from the region where a course is held will have priority over other potential participants.
-AEN members from the Midwest region will be considered first for the regional short course in Cleveland.
+AEN members from the Southeast region will be considered first for the regional short course in Boca Raton.

 To apply for the Regional Short Course, click here.

-Applications for the Cleveland short course are due March 15, 2018
+Applications for the Boca Raton short course are due November 5, 2018